 But I would offer that since kids are not adults, they get other things out of being in a worship service.

-For one, they get to see.
+For one, kids in church get to see.
 They get to see that they are part of something much bigger than themselves and their peers.

 Second, they get to be seen.
 Adults who don’t volunteer in children’s ministry rarely if ever get to see and interact with children and youth who are consistently separated from the congregation.